Black History.

 • Your student is currently in 6th, 7th, 8th, or 9th grade.

-• Your student is high‑achieving (for example, mostly A’s or a strong academic trajectory) and you’re serious about college and scholarship planning.
+• Your student is high‑achieving (for example, mostly A’s or a strong academic trajectory)

 • You’re willing to be candid about what’s confusing, frustrating, or exciting about your student’s path to college right now.